 There is no separate long-term incentive plan, rather 40% of the executive's annual bonus is compulsorily deferred into Company shares (or phantom equivalent) for a period of five years and does not qualify for matching.
 Half of this deferred portion is subject to additional performance conditions on vesting.
 The Policy permits the Remuneration Committee to set suitable performance conditions each year for each award type.
-The performance condition of:
+The performance condition for the most recent awards was a combination of: